Click on any of the following links for information:

 Office of Marketing and Communications

-The primary mission of the Office of Marketing and Communications is to promote, strengthen, and protect the A&M-Commerce brand.
-A team of graphic designers, communications specialists, media specialists, web developers, photographers, videographers, team leaders, and support staff work together to carry out this mission.
+The primary mission of the Office of Marketing and Communications is to promote, strengthen, and protect the East Texas A&M University brand.
+A team of graphic designers, communications specialists, media specialists, web developers, photographers, videographers, and support staff work together to carry out this mission.

-• Designs and produces promotional materials for the university, including recruitment materials like brochures, newsletters, postcards, flyers, billboards, and digital advertising media
+- Designs and produces promotional materials for the university, including recruitment materials like newsletters, billboards, and digital advertising media

-• Shares university news via press releases and the official news site (news.tamuc.edu)
+- Writes, Publishes and shares university news via press releases and the official university news site (news.tamuc.edu)

 KETR provides:

-KETR also provides access to invaluable hands-on learning where students can cultivate and foster excellence in broadcast and journalism.
+KETR also provides access to invaluable hands-on experience where students can cultivate and foster excellence in broadcast and journalism.

 UPD provides police services and all security functions for the university and its faculty, staff, students, and visitors.
 The department is responsible for the enforcement of Texas criminal and motor vehicle law, the investigation of criminal activity, crime prevention programs, safety awareness, public service assistance for motorists, event security, and parking enforcement.
-All motor vehicles parking on the A&M Commerce campus must be registered at the cashier and the parking permit must be properly displayed.
+All motor vehicles parking on the East Texas A&M University campus must be registered.

 Officers of the department are certified by the State of Texas as commissioned Peace Officers and have full law enforcement authority.